SILAsiaPub/AppBuilder-workaround/RAB-cheat-sheet.md

 ## Headings
 - `\id` Not displayed.
 Information about what is in the file.
 Metadata
 - `\h` or `\toc2` The wording that appears in the book list selection menu
-- `\toc3` The appreviation that appears in the Book grid selection menu
+- `\toc3` The abbreviation that appears in the Book grid selection menu

 ## Pages and Chapters
 - `\c` or `\page` Use to separate material into different chapters or pages